forestgrape/coronavirus/index.md

 [in work and to be checked]
 > <span id='virus'> A *virus* is a form of life on earth, that can't produce all necessary enzymes for its replication. </span>

-So viruses need to integrate enzymes provided by other forms of life into their metabolism.
+So viruses have to integrate enzymes provided by other forms of life into their metabolism.
 Since all known molecular independent forms of life on today's earth are cell based and the metabolisms is inside the cells, viruses need to be within cells for carry out their metabolism.

 > <span id='infected-cell'> A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism.
 These can mean that the virus is replicating inside the cell.
 But a cell is also called infected if only some viral genes are translated and the resulting enzymes are active. </span>